Bartolomeo Scappi: The Renaissance Maestro of Italian Cooking — kooks stove talk

 The Kitchen as a Studio

-In the Renaissance, artists like Leonardo da Vinci and Michelangelo were celebrated not only for their output but for their mastery of technique and form.
+In the Renaissance, artists like Leonardo da Vinci and Michelangelo were celebrated for their output.
+They were also renowned for their mastery of technique and form.
 Scappi brought a similar sensibility to the kitchen.
-His detailed illustrations and methodical recipes echoed the manuals of artists and architects, positioning cooking as a creative and scholarly pursuit.
+His detailed illustrations were akin to the manuals of artists and architects.
+His methodical recipes positioned cooking as a creative and scholarly pursuit.

 A Reflection of Humanist Values

 Scappi’s writings reveal a deep appreciation for the natural world, the seasons, and the human senses.
-His focus on balance, health, and the pleasurable experience of eating reflected the Renaissance belief that the body and soul should be nurtured in harmony.
+His focus on balance, health, and the pleasurable experience of eating showed the Renaissance belief.
+They believed that the body and soul should be nurtured in harmony.

 Scappi’s writings reveal a deep appreciation for the natural world, the seasons, and the human senses.
-His focus on balance, health, and the pleasurable experience of eating reflected the Renaissance belief that the body and soul should be nurtured in harmony.
+His focus was on balance, health, and the pleasurable experience of eating.
+This focus reflected the Renaissance belief that the body and soul should be nurtured in harmony.

 Bartolomeo Scappi’s Enduring Legacy